emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    ![Jenkins Manage Credentials](/images/jenk-creds.png)

-8. Add the following credentials as **Secret Text** (refer to [Using Credentials](https://www.jenkins.io/doc/book/using/using-credentials/) on how to Secret Text credentials):
+8. Add the following credentials as **Secret Text** (refer to [Using Credentials](https://www.jenkins.io/doc/book/using/using-credentials/) on how to create Secret Text credentials):
    * AWS Access Key
    * AWS Secret Key
    * Github Token